5 Foot Care Tips for Travelling

 Therefore, I am very careful to protect my feet when we travel.
 These five tips have allowed me to keep my feet in good condition and manage my injury while we travel.

 I regularly read in Facebook groups, questions about what the best types of shoes are for hiking.
 Whether it’s hiking or just walking around a city, the shoes you buy need to suit your feet.
 You need shoes to be properly fitted.
 A tip for when you are trying on shoes is to take a pair of the socks you will be wearing with them to make sure they are comfortable with those socks.
-Consider the purchase in investment rather than a cost.
+Consider the purchase an investment rather than a cost.

 Socks are also an import part of looking after your feet.
 Cotton socks hold moisture and therefore can contribute to blisters and foot fungus.
 If possible, find socks that have a large percentage of merino wool.